redlioncanada/qualifier-api/docs/WP fields.md

 - X?* rearControl (bool) - same as MTG (recent update to MTG)
 - X?* frontControl (bool) - same as MTG (recent update to MTG)
     + they're both false for YWGE755C0BS-NAR
+    + i probably just missed it because the string is different even though it contains freestanding

 # Whirlpool Hoods